ptomulik/testmd/README.md

 characterize some packages existing in your package repository.
 The repoutil plugin may be used to obtain meta-data describing these packages.

-The preliminary step to use repoutil utilities, is to include its module file:
+The preliminary step to use repoutil utilities is to include its module file:

     require 'puppet/util/repoutil'

-Once the module file is included you may retrieve an utility provider (call it `repo`), which implements access to a particular repository type.
+Once the module file is included you may obtain reference to repoutil provider (call it `repo`), which implements access to a particular repository type.
 For example, apt `repo` may be obtained as follows:

     repo = Puppet::Util.repoutil(:apt)